DeepBlueRobotics/training/docs/week-5/robot-code.md

 ## OI.java
 OI stands for Operator Interface.
 Like that makes its function any clearer.

-The OI class is similar to RobotMap, but instead of connecting motor and solenoid ports to their Objects in the code, it connects joystick/controller buttons to commands and functionality in the code.
+The OI class is similar to RobotMap, but instead of connecting motor and solenoid ports to their objects in the code, it connects joystick/controller buttons to commands and functionality in the code.

 For example, if you want to run the intake when you press button 3 on your left joystick (which is plugged into USB port zero), here would be the code:
 ```java